NHOrus/srwq-compilation/episode-02.md

 Inside, the Tausendfuessler is warming up its engines, and you see Latooni running up the rear ramp into its cargo bay.
 At the far end of the hangar, there is a massive explosion as the half-wrecked Randgrith self-destructs, blowing out the far wall and revealing an escape route.

-"You...you're not getting away!
+"You... you're not getting away!
 We need you to stop!"
 The Koryuoh charges at the transport, a spear appearing in its hands in a flash of flame.

 "Suck my fumes!!"